 The central insulated core of the Helygen, which provides the main living and sleeping space, is constructed with structural insulated panels (SIPs).
 Structures built utilising SIPs typically have excellent insulation standards and lower running costs, compared to structures utilising alternative materials.

 Depending on the size and configuration of the model chosen, the core is able to comfortably accommodate between two and four people.
-Thermostatic underfloor heating is standard but its use is minimal due to the air tightness and insulative properties of the SIPs.
+Radiant heating panels are standard but their use is minimal due to the air tightness and insulative properties of the SIPs.